 The pediatric cardiologists at Arkansas Children’s Hospital discovered that, at only a week old, Reed had developed a viral infection that had damaged his heart.
 He would require a heart transplant.

-Since the Arkansas Children’s Heart Center’s transplant program launched in 1990, its surgeons have performed 371 heart transplants and evaluated more than 500 children referred from states as far away as Oregon.
+Since the Arkansas Children’s Heart Institute’s transplant program launched in 1990, its surgeons have performed 371 heart transplants and evaluated more than 500 children referred from states as far away as Oregon.

-Regardless of when patients need a transplant, all children and their families benefit from the comprehensive approach at Arkansas Children’s Heart Center, which helps them prepare for transplant and life after.
+Regardless of when patients need a transplant, all children and their families benefit from the comprehensive approach at Arkansas Children’s Heart Institute, which helps them prepare for transplant and life after.

-“Transplant is unique because patients trade one condition for another,” said Brian Reemtsen, M.D., pediatric cardiothoracic surgeon and director of the Arkansas Children’s Heart Center.
+“Transplant is unique because patients trade one condition for another,” said Brian Reemtsen, M.D., pediatric cardiothoracic surgeon and director of the Arkansas Children’s Heart Institute and professor of Pediatric Cardiovascular Surgery at the University of Arkansas for Medical Sciences.
 “Children require lifelong medications and follow-ups with their doctors.
 Transplant is a real lifestyle, not only for these babies, but also for their families.
 We really prepare them for the responsibility of being a caretaker for these children after they have their heart transplant.”

 In addition to physicians and social workers, children and families have access to nutritionists, child life specialists and pharmacists who are dedicated to the heart center.
 They can also access music and pet therapy, as well as speech and physical therapy.

-The team at Arkansas Children’s Heart Center works to find viable treatments for all children, so their native hearts maintain function until transplant.
+The team at Arkansas Children’s Heart Institute works to find viable treatments for all children, so their native hearts maintain function until transplant.

 Some children awaiting heart transplants at Arkansas Children's Hospital can benefit from the facility's expertise in ventricular assist devices (VADs), commonly used as a bridge to transplant to provide artificial support.
-Overall, Arkansas Children's heart center has extensive experience with many types of VADs with the placement of more than 65 VADs, including the Berlin Heart®, HeartMate 3™ and SynCardia.
+Overall, Arkansas Children's Heart Institute has extensive experience with many types of VADs with the placement of more than 65 VADs, including the Berlin Heart®, HeartMate 3™ and SynCardia.

 “Each method of intervention differs for each child, and we don’t have a perfect device for each age range,” Rockett said.
 “We treat newborns to adults, so there’s a lot of variability in the care we offer patients awaiting transplant.”